limine-bootloader/limine/STIVALE2.md

                                  // is handed off.
                                  // All general purpose registers are cleared
                                  // except ESP/RSP, and RDI in 64-bit mode.
+    uint64_t extra_argument;     // This field is here for the kernel to use
+                                 // for whatever it wants.
+Writes here should
+                                 // be performed before writing to goto_address
+                                 // so that the receiving processor can safely
+                                 // retrieve the data.
 } __attribute__((packed));
 ```